 Import AP profiles from a connected FortiGate (toolbar only).

-- On the AP Profile pane, click Create New in the toolbar, or select it from the right-click menu.
+- In the toolbar Create New.
 The Create New AP Profile windows opens.

 - Enter the following information: